 - Over 170 publications in peer-reviewed journals; h factor of 39 on SCOPUS.

 - Key applied research in cost benefit analysis and process optimisation for membrane technologies, and membrane bioreactor technology in particular.

 - Procurement of more than £7m of research funding, almost 50% directly from industry.

 - Editorial board/committee member of four learned journals.

 - Owner of ‘The MBR Group’ on LinkedIn.com (over 5,300 members), with over 3400 personal profile connections/followers.

-- Regular contributor to The MBR Site (www.thembrsite.com) and author of The MBR Blog.
+- Owner/Manager of The MBR Site (www.thembrsite.com), SludgeProcessing.com and author of The MBR Blog.